Skip to content

 The building features spaces with large and small meeting rooms, board rooms, “hot desks,” offices and event space.
 New equipment is on its way, including a 3-D printer and large format printer expected by the end of the year.
 Hot desks are desks where different people work at different times.

-COAST is a member of the South Island Prosperity Partnership, an economic development agency that is also in the Herald Street building.
+COAST is an initiative of the South Island Prosperity Partnership, an economic development agency that is also in the Herald Street building.

 Goldsworthy said COAST’s annual operating budget will be about $1.5 million, funded by the private and public sectors.
 There are six COAST staff at the facility now, with a total of about 25 people working there.